orestis-kaplan/The-Todo-List/README.md

 # 🚀 Welcome to my Todo List app!!!

-This app is about a todo-list.
-The user can create a project that contains it's own todos.
-Each todo has the following fields
+This app is about a todo-list that allows users to set priorities for different tasks.
+In our everyday lives we often want to categorize and prioritize out daily responsibilities.
+That being said, the user can create a project (container of responsibilities) that contains it's own todos.
+Each todo has the following fields:

 * Priority
 * Title